SuperOfficeDocs/superoffice-docs/docs/en/email/inbox/learn/setup.md

 # Set up SuperOffice Inbox

-The SuperOffice Inbox is an alternative way to connect your email to your SuperOffice CRM for email clients that cannot be connected via Web Tools.
+The SuperOffice Inbox is an alternative way to connect your email to your SuperOffice CRM for email clients that cannot be connected via WebTools.

 ## Before you begin